 For my entire life, it is the arts that has driven me and guided my decisions on the major choices I have made throughout my journey.
 With that passion at my core, I want to help you raise your expectations, your successes, and your drive.
 If you are a performing or visual artist, an artist agent or manager, an arts presenter, an arts organization leader, an arts educator, or anyone associated with the arts, I feel I can help.
 Here’s a little about my experience.

 For 28 years up until my formal retirement in 2017, I served as the executive director of the Lively Arts at Indiana University of Pennsylvania (IUP) in Indiana, Pennsylvania, promoting and presenting nearly 200 in-house and touring visual and performing arts events and projects each year.
 In this position, my responsibilities included presenting a diverse season of touring performing artists, extensive arts-in-education outreach activities, the IUP Community Music School, performance facilities management, and web maintenance.

-I currently serve as secretary with the North American Performing Arts Managers and Agents (NAPAMA) and was highly active during my career with PA Presenters, twice serving as its president.
+I currently serve on the Board of North American Performing Arts Managers and Agents (NAPAMA) and was highly active during my career with PA Presenters, twice serving as its president.
 I am also the vice president of the Pennsylvania Rural Arts Alliance and have served on the boards of the Indiana Arts Council, Indiana Country Tourist Bureau, and Indiana County Humane Society.

 I am an active member emeritus of the Association of Performing Arts Professionals (APAP) and recipient of numerous grants including such funding organizations as the National Endowment for the Arts, Japan Foundation, Mid Atlantic Arts Foundation, National Dance Project, PNC Charitable Trusts, Pennsylvania Council on the Arts, and others.
 Highly active in state and national arts advocacy and arts-in-education programs, I served for several years on the planning committee of the Performing Arts Exchanged, have chaired several professional conferences, and headed the host planning for the 2014 Pennsylvania Governors Awards for the Arts.